darlingz2Z/suomi-learning-notebook/not-a-book/A lecture note.md

 #### Words that end in a vowel:
 1. Words that end in one vowel, except e and i: Just add -n (koira -> koira-n)
-2. Words that end in two vowels: Just add -n (työ -> työ-n)
+2. Words that end in two vowels, includes e and i: Just add -n (työ -> työ-n)
 3. Words that end in a single e: Just add -en (vene -> vene-en)
 4. Words that end in a single i:
 	a.  new words: Just add -n (posti -> postin)